Exploring new subclass of k-inflation: tachyon inflation in $R+\eta T$ gravity model: Introduction

-Most of the work on inflation in $f(R,T)$ gravity theory concentrated on applying a canonical scalar field for the role of inflaton, and there are no attempts to consider other candidates such as tachyon field.
+In our model, besides the matter field Lagrangian, $\mathcal{L}$, the trace of the energy-momentum tensor, $T$, is also included in the action.
+Because the matter field is usually assumed to have $\mathcal{L} = p$ and $T = \rho - 3p$, the energy density and pressure are combined in the Lagrangian.
+Therefore, as one takes the energy density and the pressure as the ones of quintessence, tachyon, or DBI, there would be new combinations of $X$ and $\phi$.
+In another word, there would be a new subclass of the k-essence model with new Lagrangian $p(\phi,X)$, worthy to be investigated in more detail.
+For instance, taking the tachyon field, the new Lagrangian is given by

+While the consistency and validity of the quintessence model in $R + \eta T$ gravity model to explain cosmic inflation has been considered, there is no investigation on other field models such as the tachyon field (refer to \cite{Choudhury:2015hvr} for a review on tachyon field).
 Tachyon inflation is a type of inflationary cosmology that has gained attention as a possible explanation for the early universe's rapid expansion.
 Tachyon inflation in Einstein's gravity has been studied extensively, and the result showed also a great consistency with the data.
-In $f(R, T)$ gravity theory, the action for the gravitational field is modified to include a non-minimal coupling between curvature and matter, represented by the $"T"$ term.
-This results in a different evolution of the universe compared to standard inflationary models.
-In the current paper, we are going to consider the scenario of slow-roll tachyon inflation in the frame of $f(R,T)$ gravity theory.
-During this specific time, the potential energy density of the field plays the main role, and we consider the model for different types of the potential. \\
+This success of tachyon inflation and also the temptation of investigating a new subclass of k-essence motivate us to investigate the tachyon field in $R + \eta T$ gravity model as a possible candidate to describe inflation. \\

-The paper is organized as follows: there is a general and brief look on the theory of $f(R,T)$ gravity in Sec.II.
-Next, The tachyon field is introduced in Sec.III, which plays the role of inflaton.
+The paper is organized as follows: there is a general and brief look at a specific case of the theory of $f(R,T)$ gravity in Sec.II.
+Next, the tachyon field is introduced in Sec.III, which plays the role of inflaton.
 The field energy density and pressure are inserted in the Friedmann equation, and they will be simplified by applying the slow-roll approximations.
-The perturbation parameters are introduced, which play important role for comparing the model with the data.
-Then, in Sec.IV, the model is considered in detail for three types of the potential and the free parameters of the model are determined by performing a coding programming.
+The perturbation parameters are introduced, which play an important role in comparing the model with the data.
+Then, in Sec.IV, the model is considered in detail for three types of potential and the free parameters of the model are determined by performing coding programming.
 Finally, the results are summarized in Sec.V.